 - Practice good health.
 Eating right, exercising, and sleeping may not seem directly related to accident or injury risk, until you realize that being hungry or sleepy can impair your ability to handle all kinds of tasks safely, from surviving chemistry lab to navigating a flight of stairs.
 Protect your health to protect your safety.

-Experienced Kentucky personal injury attorney Tad Thomas is dedicated to providing thorough representation of every client and case and can help you learn more about your legal options after an accident or injury.
+Thomas Law Offices is dedicated to providing thorough representation of every client and case and can help you learn more about your legal options after an accident or injury.